rsocket/rsocket/Motivations.md

 Large distributed systems are often implemented in a modular fashion by different teams using a variety of technologies and programming languages.
 The pieces need to communicate reliably and support rapid, independent evolution.
 Effective and scalable communication between modules is a crucial concern in distributed systems.
 It significantly affects how much latency users experience and the amount of resources required to build and run the system.

 Architectural patterns documented in the [Reactive Manifesto](http://www.reactivemanifesto.org) and implemented in libraries such as [Reactive Streams](http://www.reactive-streams.org) and [Reactive Extensions](http://reactivex.io) favor asynchronous messaging and embrace communication patterns beyond request/response.
-This "ReactiveSocket" protocol is a formal communication protocol that embraces the "reactive" principles.
+This "RSocket" protocol is a formal communication protocol that embraces the "reactive" principles.

 Following are motivations for defining a new protocol:

 #### Message Driven

 Network communication is asynchronous.
-The ReactiveSocket protocol embraces this and models all communication as multiplexed streams of messages over a single network connection and never synchronously blocks while waiting for a response.
+The RSocket protocol embraces this and models all communication as multiplexed streams of messages over a single network connection and never synchronously blocks while waiting for a response.

 The [Reactive Manifesto](http://www.reactivemanifesto.org) states:

 > Reactive Systems rely on asynchronous message-passing to establish a boundary between components that ensures loose coupling, isolation, location transparency, and provides the means to delegate errors as messages.
 Employing explicit message-passing enables load management, elasticity, and flow control by shaping and monitoring the message queues in the system and applying back-pressure when necessary. ...
 Non-blocking communication allows recipients to only consume resources while active, leading to less system overhead.

-Additionally, the [HTTP/2 FAQ](https://http2.github.io/faq/#why-is-http2-multiplexed) does a good job of explaining the motivations for adoptiong a message-oriented protocol in the form of multiplexing over persistent connections:
+Additionally, the [HTTP/2 FAQ](https://http2.github.io/faq/#why-is-http2-multiplexed) does a good job of explaining the motivations for adopting a message-oriented protocol in the form of multiplexing over persistent connections:

 > HTTP/1.x has a problem called “head-of-line blocking,” where effectively only one request can be outstanding on a connection at a time.